 2. Start Building Your List

 Now that you have a way to collect email addresses, it’s time to build your list.
-The bad news is that have a “Subscribe To My Newsletter” section on your website probably won’t cut it these days.
+The bad news is that having a “Subscribe To My Newsletter” section on your website probably won’t cut it these days.

 The good news is, there’s still many tried and tested methods to build your list quickly.
-One of the most effective methods is offering something valuable in exchange for people giving you their email addresses.
+One of the most effective methods is offering something valuable in exchange for giving you their email addresses.
 This could be a:

 - Video Series

 - Access to a members-only section of your website